arisac/docusaurus-boilerplate/docs/starter-basic-setups/translate-site.md

 ## Some Basics

-This template has a French translation for docs, but only one `i18n/fr/docusaurus-plugin-content-docs/intro.md` is translated.
-Because **English** is set as the _default_ language, for other languages, if there is no translation file, the **English** one will be used.
+This template has a French translation for docs, but only one doc, `i18n/fr/docusaurus-plugin-content-docs/intro.md`, is translated.

+Because **English** is set to the _default_ language, for other languages, if there is no translation file, the **English** one will be used.

-## Special config for Chinese (zh)
+## Special for Chinese Lanugages (zh) 🇨🇳🇭🇰🇲🇴🇹🇼🇸🇬

 The local search plugin in this template use `nodejieba` to index Chinese language.
 It requires specified nodejs versions, and this is pre-configured in `.nvmrc` file.

-If you won't be doing Chinese translation, you have remove `.nvmrc` file and remove `nodejieba` from your project by using:
+If you won't be doing Chinese translation or using other search index services, you can remove `.nvmrc` file and remove `nodejieba` from your project:

 ```bash
 yarn remove nodejieba